-So what's her background?
+What's her background?

-Fluent in English and French, she has been a member of Mrs Merkel's conservative Christian Democrats (CDU) since 2005.
+Fluent in English and French, she has been a member of the CDU since 2005.

 Her appointment as German defence minister in 2013 was unexpected and followed three months of coalition talks between the CDU and the centre-left Social Democrats (SPD).

-What's her record as defence minister?
+What was her record as defence minister?

 In recent years, a litany of stories have exposed inadequacies in Germany's armed forces, from inoperable submarines and aircraft to shortages of personnel.

-While her appointment was initially seen as a fresh start for a German ministry beset by problems, Mrs von der Leyen was last year questioned as part of an investigation into spending irregularities.
+While her appointment was initially seen as a fresh start for a German ministry beset by problems, Mrs von der Leyen was questioned as part of an investigation into spending irregularities.